-Applicants can be considered for other community needs e.g. where the applicant wishes to move to the area to give or receive support from a family member, to take up a job offer in the area or the applicant is suffering from domestic abuse.
-Documentary evidence may be required in this connection before a Priority Pass is awarded.
+Applicants can be considered for other community needs e.g. where the applicant wishes to move to the area to give or receive support from a family member, to take up a job offer in the area.
+Depending on circumstances, these applicants will receive Gold, Silver of Bronze priority.